JaneliaSciComp/SongExplorer/README.md

 and width of which can be configured as described above.
 Should this not prove flexible enough, SongExplorer is designed with a means to supply your own TensorFlow code that implements a whiz bang architecture of any arbitrary design.
-See the minimal example in "src/architecture-plugin.py" for a template of how this works, a pared down version of which is as follows:
+See the minimal example in "src/architecture-plugin.py" for a template of how this works.
+In brief, two objects must be supplied in a python file:

-    import tensorflow as tf

-    # a list of lists specifying the architecture-specific hyperparameters in the GUI
-    model_parameters = [
-      # each hyperparameter is described by a list with these entries:
-      # [ key in `model_settings`,
-      #   title in GUI,
-      #   "" for textbox or [] for pull-down,
-      #   default value,
-      #   enable logic,
-      #   callback,
-      #   required ]
-      ]

-    # a function which returns a keras model
-    def create_model(model_settings):
-        # `model_settings` is a superset of the hyperparameters above.  see src/models.py

-        # hidden_layers is used to visualize intermediate clusters in the GUI
-        hidden_layers = []

-        # 'parallelize' specifies the number of output tics to classify simultaneously
-        ninput_tics = model_settings["context_tics"] + model_settings["parallelize"] - 1
-        input_layer = Input(shape=(ninput_tics, model_settings["nchannels"]))

-        # add custom layers here, e.g. x = Conv1D()(x)
-        # append interesting ones to hidden_layers

-        # last layer must be convolutional with nlabels as the output size
-        output_layer = Conv1D(model_settings['nlabels'], 1)(x)

-        return tf.keras.Model(inputs=input_layer, outputs=[hidden_layers, output_layer])

-In brief, two objects must be supplied in a python file:  (1) a list named `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
+(1) a list named `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
 Specify as the `architecture_plugin` in "configuration.py" the full path to this file, without the ".py" extension.
 The buttons immediately above the configuration textbox in the GUI will change to reflect the different hyperparameters used by this architecture.
 All the workflows described above (detecting sounds, making predicions, fixing mistakes, etc) can be used with this custom network in an identical manner.
 The default convolutional architecture is itself written as a plug-in, and can be found in "src/convolutional.py".

+## Clustering Algorithm ##

+The method used to reduce the dimensionality of the activations for visualization is also a plugin.
+By default, the UMAP algorithm is used, but also included are plugins for t-SNE ([van der Maaten and Hinton (2008)](http://www.jmlr.org/papers/v9/vandermaaten08a.html)) and PCA.
+To use these alternatives change "cluster_plugin" in "configuration.py" to "tSNE" or "PCA", respectively.
+To create your own plugin, write a script which defines a list called `cluster_parameters`, inputs "activations.npz" and outputs "cluster.npz".
+See "src/cluster-plugin.py" for a template.

 # Troubleshooting #